 Annual Bonus.
 The Compensation Committee approves annual bonuses for the Chief Executive Officer and the other executive officers under the Company's VIP Management Incentive Plan.
-The objective of the VIP Plan is to provide an effective tool to help motivate the executive's performance in achieving the company's defined strategy by aligning measurement and accountability with rewards.
+The objective of the VIP Plan is to provide an effective tool to help motivate the executive's performance in achieving the Company's defined strategy by aligning measurement and accountability with rewards.
 The Compensation Committee considers the Comparator Group and other relevant compensation survey data in making bonus determinations.
-In January 2005 the Compensation Committee approved the bonuses set forth in the Summary Compensation Table on page 8, which were paid in March 2005, based on the terms of the VIP Plan.
+Under the terms of the VIP Plan determined by the Compensation Committee for 2005, no bonuses were earned by the Company's executive officers for 2005 because the minimum corporate qualifier established for the VIP Plan in 2005 was not achieved.

 Rewards under the VIP Plan are based on performance as measured by two balanced scorecards, the corporate scorecard and an individual scorecard for each participant's functional area (except the Chief Executive Officer, who is measured on the corporate scorecard only).
 Both scorecards view organizational performance from four equally-weighted perspectives: financial, customer, internal, and employee learning and growth.
 Each perspective is divided into strategic objectives and corresponding measures, which are organized and weighted differently on each scorecard.
-The weighting of strategic objectives and corresponding measures may vary significantly from corporate to individual scorecards.
+The weighting may vary significantly from corporate to individual scorecards where increased focus is necessary.
 Both corporate and individual scorecards define threshold, target, and maximum performance levels.
 The structure and performance levels of the corporate scorecard are designed by our Chief Executive Officer and the other executive officers and approved by the Compensation Committee of the Board of Directors.
 Each individual scorecard is designed by the appropriate executive officer, reviewed by our human resources department, and approved by our Chief Executive Officer.